Angoliuk/yotnetFullstack/README.md

 - interceptor for auth token
 - complete jwt token
 - chat????????
-- fully use of scss
+- fully use of scss and correct imports
 - change password and email